MWPainter/pose-estimation/README.md

 ## Data

-TODO: describe the process of downloading the data
+TODO: describe the process of downloading the data (incl downloading the 2D and 3D ground truths).

 TODO: explain that it needs to be simlinked or copied into the `data` directory.

 ## Running the code

 ### Training Models
-Models are trained using the following commands
+Models are trained using the following commands:

 - `python main.py "hourglass"` Train a stacked hourglass network (RGB image > 2D pose)
     - TODO: `--id` id to use in the saved model